Marion County Community Center Project

 - Mid-Marion County Rotary Club donates.

-purchase of 24 acres for the future home of the Marion County Community Center!
+- Marion County Community Services (MCCS) is moving forward on the purchase of 24 acres for the future home of the Marion County Community Center!
 The parcel of land is off Hwy 235 behind the Eagle Nest Lodge.
 To kick off our campaign MCCS hosted a dinner on June 8, 2018 with people who were interested in learning more about this project and how they could help.
 HOW YOU CAN HELP!

 - Feel free to contact any board member with questions, details or advice.
 We thank the community for past and continued support of this county-wide project.